 News — FDA Decision of Food Dyes

-After the FDA took two days to deliberate they decided by a vote of 8 to 6, that there is insufficient evidence to put a warning labels on foods that contain dyes and petroleum based additives.
+After the FDA took two days to deliberate they decided by a vote of 8 to 6, that there is insufficient evidence to put warning labels on foods that contain dyes and petroleum-based additives.
 See this article for more of the details.
 The FDA did acknowledge a potential link between food dyes and hyperactivity:

 For the first time, FDA staff said Thursday that studies suggest artificial dyes may exacerbate problems for some children who already have attention deficit and hyperactivity disorder.
 About 5 percent of U.S. children suffer from the disorder, according to federal estimates

 While this isn’t the greatest news, I do think that consumer demand can change things.
 Just recently Fritto Lay announced it will be taking artificial dyes out of most of its products.
 Why?
 Because that’s what consumers want — and it’s showing up in sales.